SanthoshToorpu/Audio-Classififcation/README.md

 ## 4. Final Result

 The model achieved impressive results in audio classification, with accuracy reaching [accuracy_percentage]% on the validation set.
-For a detailed overview of the training process and performance metrics, refer to the [notebooks](notebooks) directory.
+For a detailed overview of the training process and performance metrics, refer to the notebook.

 ### How to Use